 The other thing worth considering, is holding off until the Adelaide Festival and Fringe (26 Feb - 14 Mar 2010).
 The city comes alive then and Fringe tickets are plentiful and cheap.
 Or go crazy at Womadelaide (5-7 March, 2010) - awesome, endless live music under the huge Morton Bay Figs of the Parklands.
 That'd be my pick! almost 8 years ago

-go out with a friend to KIPO forest almost 6 years agoAnswered by mryan via Travellr.com
+go out with a friend to KIPO forest about 6 years agoAnswered by mryan via Travellr.com

 A day on Kangaroo Island is totally unrealistic.
 You need at least three nights.
 Yes, the drive is two hours from the city, and the sights, once there, are spread out.
 Yes, the ferry is expensive, but the Island is beautiful!
 Only go there if you have the time, otherwise plan to do KI on its own, another time.

 McLaren Vale for an easily accessible winery district - you can even take a wine tour on camel.
 Victor Harbor/Goolwa/Port Elliott,are buzzing in the holidays and on long weekends, and are around an hour from the city.

 The Adelaide Hills are beauitful, especially in May when the leaves turn.
 Duck into Stirling for a coffee and check out Matilda, an awesome bookshop there.
 Drive on to Hahndorf, the German Village; check out the German bakeries, beerhouses and shops.
 Buy some apples from an orchard on the way back or pick strawberries from Berrenberg Farm in summer.

 Glenelg has an awesome vibe, with shops, restaurants and a great holiday feel.
 Brighton is a lovely beach with nice cafes, but less busy and free parking!